storybookjs/react-native/MIGRATION.md

 If you are using `create-react-app` (aka CRA), you may need to do some manual steps to upgrade, depending on the setup.

-For `create-react-app@2` should be compatible as is, since it uses babel 7.
+- `create-react-app@1` may require manual migrations.

-For `create-react-app@1`, it depends on your setup.
-If you're adding storybook for the first time, it should just work: `storybook init` should add the correct dependencies.
-If you've upgrading an existing project, your `package.json` probably already uses Babel 6, making it incompatible with `@storybook/react@4` that uses Babel 7.
-To make it compatible, you can either upgrade to Babel 7, or make Babel 6 work (if you're already dependent on some Babel 6-specific features)
+  - If you're adding storybook for the first time, it should just work: `storybook init` should add the correct dependencies.
+  - If you've upgrading an existing project, your `package.json` probably already uses Babel 6, making it incompatible with `@storybook/react@4` which uses Babel 7.
+There are two ways to make it compatible, each of which is spelled out in detail in the next section:
+    - Upgrade to Babel 7 if you are not dependent on Babel 6-specific features.
+    - Migrate Babel 6 if you're heavily dependent on some Babel 6-specific features).
+- `create-react-app@2` should be compatible as is, since it uses babel 7.

-#### Upgrade to babel 7
+#### Upgrade CRA1 to babel 7

 ```
 yarn remove babel-core babel-runtime
 yarn add @babel/core babel-loader --dev
 ```

-#### Migrate to babel 6
+#### Migrate CRA1 while keeping babel 6

 ```
 yarn add babel-loader@7